Door furniture explained: part two

 We’ve engineered our hinges to be friction free, so they’ll run really smoothly.

-Our solid brass Hazel hinge is made with polymer glide bushings, while our solid brass Curtis and steel Saxon hinges are engineered with steel ball bearings (these sit between the ‘knuckles’ of the central pin).
+Our solid brass Hazel hinge is made with polymer glide bushings, while our steel Saxon hinge is engineered with steel ball bearings (these sit between the ‘knuckles’ of the central pin).

 Both Hazel and Saxon are FR60 fire rated too (in other words, they’ll be fire resistant for an hour) something that’s crucial for interior fire doors in non residential properties.